Big-Sands/adhd.ge/articles/contents-en.md

 The above answer implies the medication taken is in the doses prescribed by the doctor.
 This only becomes a problem, if the medication is taken in higher dose then prescribed systematically or without doctors prescription.
 Specifically to avoid bad dependence, stimulants only prescribed in lower doses for ADHD.
 One purpose of prescription is to control the dose.
 I can bring an argument that taking anything in high enough dose can lead to a bad result, regardless if it requires a prescription.
 This is why I see no problem with allowing doctors to prescribe stimulants. **We do not condone patients to take medication (especially stimulants) without a doctors prescription.**

-# Theories
-Nobody knows the exact reason ADHD exists, but here are some well known theories

-### Hunters vs Farmers theory
-For as long as humans existed, there were always those among them who had ADHD, but this would not be considered a disorder, until the modern time, this was just a feature.
-Like how one person has blonde hair, the other would have black hair.
-Hundred thousand years ago, the society needed this sort of diversification, we had "farmers" (with good attention), and we had "hunters" (ADHD havers).

-Today, life is very different compared to how it was hundred thousand years ago.
-As time went on, schools and professions were being invented while the proportion of ADHD havers were decreasing, (probably with the "natural selection" method).

-As stated at the top of the article, because today we all need to study, work long hours and advance our carriers, ADHD is a real problem and makes our life difficult.

-### Stressful environment theory
---  This will be added in future --
+^ This section has been removed to prevent misunderstandings.
+-->

 # About this page
 This page is made by a private individual who has no relations with any company.
 The creator of this page is neither a doctor or a psychiatrist.
-Nothing on this page should be considered medical advice.
+Nothing on this page should be considered medical or legal advice.
 If you need a medical advice, consult a doctor.
 The information provided on this page is my opinion, as a result of a large amount of research.
 I am not responsible for how you make use of the information provided here.